MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-aks-engine.md

 1. Enter `AKS Base Image`.

-1. Select the image version that matches the version of the AKS Engine.
-You can find listing of AKS Base Image to AKS Engine version at [Supported Kubernetes Versions](https://github.com/Azure/aks-engine/blob/master/docs/topics/azure-stack.md#supported-kubernetes-versions).
+1. Select the image version that matches the version of the AKS engine.
+You can find listing of AKS Base Image to AKS engine version at [Supported Kubernetes Versions](https://github.com/Azure/aks-engine/blob/master/docs/topics/azure-stack.md#supported-kubernetes-versions).

     In the list, select:
     - **Publisher**: Azure Kubernetes Service
     - **Offer**: aks
-    - **Version**: AKS Base Image 16.04-LTS Image Distro, September 2019 (2019.09.19 or version that maps to AKS Engine)
+    - **Version**: AKS Base Image 16.04-LTS Image Distro, September 2019 (2019.09.19 or version that maps to AKS engine)

 1. Select **Download.**